slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - You'll never respect them if you don’t reward them accordingly.
 Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
 Usually people leave managers, not companies.
 - Asking for a raise.
 Don’t get discouraged if you get a «no».
 Simply thank them for their time and ask «What specific outcomes would be required to receive this raise within the next 3-6 months?» If they can’t answer this question, you should probably find another employer.

-> *'Everybody wants to hire the best.
-Few of them actually pay them like they're the best.' -- Naval Ravikant*
+> *"Everybody wants to hire the best.
+Few of them actually pay them like they're the best."
+-- Naval Ravikant*

-> *'Train employees well enough they could get another job, but treat them well enough so they never want to.' -- Kevin Kelly*
+> *"Train employees well enough they could get another job, but treat them well enough so they never want to."
+-- Kevin Kelly*

-> *'You cannot get smart people to work extremely hard just for money.' -- Kevin Kelly*
+> *"You cannot get smart people to work extremely hard just for money."
+-- Kevin Kelly*

-> *'The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
-Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do.' -- Kevin Kelly*
+> *"The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
+Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do."
+-- Kevin Kelly*